In this article we will cover of the most common scenarios of routing rules you will need for your Router.

 Should you decide to filter out leads with a @gmail.com, @yahoo.com, @comcast.net, etc. domain from scheduling, add a rule per domain you would like to exclude in your queues using the not contains operator, like this:

-Notice how the logic says: 1 AND 2 AND 3 AND 4, since a business email domain will not contain all of the public domains listed in Rules 3-4.
+Notice how the logic says 1 AND 2 AND 3 AND 4 since a business email domain will not contain all the public domains listed in Rules 2-4.

 Catch All Queue